SL34K/fortniteIOSsignup/README.md

 YOU RUN THE FILE YOU EDIT - EITHER GMAIL OR CATCHALL

+If you use the NoProfiles versions you don't need any other files aslong as you install the dependencies.

 ###########################################################

 Use common sense, any issues shoot me a discord or twitter message.